 The Aged and Disabled Waiver (ADW) has a consumer-directed option called Personal Options that allows participants to select some of their own care providers.
 The ADW Personal Options also allows participants to hire family members (excluding legal guardians and spouses, but not ex-spouses) to provide attendant care services.
 The amount caregivers can be paid is determined by the program participant, but must be at least minimum wage for the state, and is capped by Medicaid regulation.
-One should expect the cap to be somewhere between 60% and 75% of the state hourly average for home care, or approximately $9.00 - $13.25 / hour.
+As of 2020, this amount is $17.00 / hour, but depending on one’s tax situation, one’s take-home pay may be less than this amount.

 Consumer direction of health and non-medical care services is a relatively new concept that is gaining in popularity since families and state officials prefer it, albeit for different reasons.
 Families like it because it allows their loved ones to age in a familiar environment and receive care from persons with whom they are comfortable.
 For officials, it helps to control costs for the public budget.
 One may hear this program referred to as WV Cash and Counseling, although that name is not entirely accurate.

 ADW considers the applicant's age and level of impairment as related factors, as well as their income and assets.
 All applicants must be residents of West Virginia.

 Age and Impairment - applicants 18 - 64 years must be disabled as determined by the Social Security Administration.
 Applicants 65 and older are medically reviewed and, if they are found to be in need of nursing home level care, they qualify medically for the waiver.